ecklf/ac2100-openwrt-guide/README.md

 password: password
 ```

 The router IP should be visible in your network settings (in my case http://192.168.1.1).
+LuCI webinterface is configured with HTTPS on this image.
+To use HTTPS you need to take additional steps to trust the certificate on your machine.
+If you want to just bypass the error you will need to use Firefox and add an exception.

 <p align="center">
     <img height="auto" width="auto" src="images/17.png" />